Blue Grass Chemical Agent-Destruction Pilot Plant: Explosive Destruction Technology (EDT)

 Bechtel Parsons Blue Grass received approval from PEO ACWA to begin initial work on an EDT system at the Blue Grass plant.
 Following a competitive procurement process, Bechtel Parsons selected the SDC.

 In June 2015, the SDC completed Factory Acceptance Testing at the Dynasafe workshop in Kristinehamn, Sweden.
 The SDC was assembled and installed at BGCAPP in 2016.

 In May 2018, EDT technicians brought the air filtration system online for the first time.

 In July 2018, construction was substantially completed, and testing began on EDT plant equipment in remote operations mode.

 In February 2019, a total of 24 B586 conventional munitions were processed in the SDC as part of systemization activities.

 On June 7, 2019, the SDC, now called the SDC 1200, entered the operations phase with the successful destruction of the first mustard agent-filled munition.

 On September 4, 2021, the final mustard 155mm projectiles in Kentucky were destroyed in the SDC 1200.

-On October 25, 2023, after being retrofitted with a new off-gas treatment system and completing systemization, the SDC 1200 began destroying drained, containerized rocket warheads containing residual amounts of VX nerve agent.
-The containerized rocket warheads are considered agent-contaminated secondary waste and are being destroyed as part of the plant's closure phase.
+On October 25, 2023, after being retrofitted with a new off-gas treatment system and completing systemization, the SDC 1200 began destroying drained, containerized rocket warheads (CRW) containing residual amounts of VX nerve agent.
+The CRWs were considered agent-contaminated secondary waste and were destroyed as part of the plant's closure phase.
+The last VX nerve agent CRW was destroyed September 11, 2025.

 Static Detonation Chamber (SDC)

 In September 2019, BGCAPP received state approval to begin work on a second, larger SDC, the SDC 2000.
 Workers broke ground on January 22, 2020.
-The site includes the main structure housing the detonation chamber, a storage magazine, and support buildings.
+The site included the main structure housing the detonation chamber, a storage magazine, and support buildings.

 It began operations on January 27, 2023, destroying the first containerized rocket warhead containing residual amounts of GB nerve agent.

 BGCAPP used the new, larger SDC 2000 to destroy drained and undrained rocket warheads, M55 rocket overpacks, and rockets not suitable for processing in the main plant during the plant's operations phase.
 It continues to use it during closure to destroy drained, containerized rocket warheads containing residual amounts of GB nerve agent.

 In September 2021, after the final mustard munition was destroyed at BGCAPP, the original SDC, now known as the SDC 1200, began a changeover process.
 On October 25, 2023, it began destroying drained, containerized rocket warheads containing residual amounts of VX nerve agent.

-The containerized rocket warheads, previously drained in the main plant during agent-destruction operations, are classified as agent-contaminated secondary waste.
+The containerized rocket warheads, previously drained in the main plant during agent-destruction operations, were classified as agent-contaminated secondary waste.

-The SDC 2000 and SDC 1200 are both estimated to continue operating until 2025 as part of the plant's closure phase.
+The SDC 2000 and SDC 1200 completed operations in August and September 2025, respectively, as part of the plant's closure phase.